 The following table summarizes our consolidated financial and other data for the periods and dates indicated.
 The balance sheet data as of June 30, 2023 and the statements of operations and cash flow data for the six months ended June 30, 2023 and 2022 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
-The balance sheet data as of June 30, 2022 has been derived from our unaudited condensed consolidated financial statements of operations, comprehensive loss, stockholder's equity, and cash flows for the years ended December 31, 2022 and 2021 have been derived from our audited financial statements have been prepared on a basis consistent with our audited financial statements included in this prospectus.
+The balance sheet data as of June 30, 2022 has been derived from our unaudited condensed consolidated financial statements not included in this prospectus.
+The balance sheet data as of December 31, 2022 and 2021 and the statements of operations, comprehensive loss, stockholder's equity, and cash flows for the years ended December 31, 2022 and 2021 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The unaudited financial statements have been prepared on a basis consistent with our audited financial statements included in this prospectus and reflect, in the opinion of management, all adjustments of a normal, recurring nature that are necessary for a fair statement of the financial information contained in those statements.
-Our historical results are not necessarily indicative of the results that may be expected in the future or any other period and our results for any interim period are not necessarily indicative of the results that may be expected in the results that may be expected for any full fiscal year.
+Our historical results are not necessarily indicative of the results that may be expected in the future or any other period and our results for any interim period are not necessarily indicative of the results that may be expected for any full fiscal year.